SNOHOMISH COUNTY HOUSING MARKET FORECAST

 Home Prices, Market Trends, Graphs Video and Infographics

+We deep dive into what story the statistics are telling us.
+Next we will hear from the 24th most influential person in real estate, Lennox Scott and what he sees happing in the Seattle market.
 We will do a short breakdown on Sales Activity, Days on Market, Price, Interest Rates, Timing and Job and Population Growth.
-A complete list of the MLS Infospark stats for Snohomish County.
+A complete list of the MLS Infospark stats for Seattle housing market trends.

 Lastly, don't forget to check out the newest Snohomish County homes for sale.

-- Interest Rates INCREASED to an Unbelievable 2.92%
+- Interest Rates INCREASED to a Historically Good 4.78%

-- Home Inventory DECREASED to .4 Months of Supply
+- Home Inventory INCREASED to .4 Months of Supply

 Every month we gather all the facts, data and statistics about the Snohomish County Housing Market and share them with you.
 We will discuss the 3 major factors in determining the strength of the market.